DataStax-Academy/ac220-labs/lab09-vector-search/steps/step01.md

 **Note:** The embeddings in this lab were generated using Google's *Universal Sentence Encoder*.
 The embeddings have 512 dimensions and are to large examine in this lab.
-Therefore both the embeddings that you will index in the database and the ones you will use to query for matches have been pre-generated and stored in file.
+Therefore both the embeddings that you will index in the database and the ones you will use to query for matches have been pre-generated and stored in files.

 If you would like to explore embeddings in detail, check out this [colab](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/hub/tutorials/semantic_similarity_with_tf_hub_universal_encoder.ipynb#scrollTo=zwty8Z6mAkdV)